Some public schools in Maryland open for kids who need it most

 “Our students need an education, and we need to have them back in school,” said Caroline County Superintendent Patricia Saelens.
 “That is my highest priority, to bring as many students back as possible in a safe and healthy manner.”

-The county’s approach has been touted by Gov. Larry Hogan (R) and State Superintendent Karen Salmon, who began pressing Maryland’s 24 school systems to move toward some level of in-person instruction in late August.
+The county’s approach has been touted by Maryland Gov. Larry Hogan (R) and State Schools Superintendent Karen Salmon, who began pressing Maryland’s 24 school systems to move toward some level of in-person instruction in late August.

 The drumbeat has not stopped.
 The pair showed up for Caroline County’s first day, on Sept.
 8. Last week, they toured schools in Frederick County.